dssg/MLinPractice/README.md

 [Download links and data set description](datadescription.md)

 ### More details about Module 2
-Module 2 will involve selecting one (or more) topic that you want to go deeper into once you've built an initial ML pipeline and have built a set of reasonable models.
+Module 2 will involve selecting one (or more) topic that you want to go deeper into once you've built an initial ML pipeline and a set of reasonable (correct and well-performing) models.
 This will involve exploring key considerations that are critical in real-world ML problems, including interpretablity, fairness, uncertainty quantification, robustness, causality, and drift.
 The assignment in Module 2 will start from the models you've already built and will involve two deliverables:

 1. short write-up (under 4 pages) based on applying your selected topic to your class project.
-- The need for this topic in your project (who will be the user and who will be impacte,d and why it's important)
+- The need for this topic in your project (who will be the user and who will be impacted, and why it's important)
 - What question are you trying to answer
 - Which methods within this topic did you choose to try, and why
 - How was your implementation experience (easy to use package? difficulties in implementation?)
 - Results - What did you find?
 Do you know if it worked?
 Will it help the downstream DonorsChoose team, teachers, or students?
 - Your recommendations for DonorsChoose based on your work

-2. Short 10-minute presentation during the last week of class on yur findings
+2. Short 10-minute team presentation during the last week of class on yur findings

 ## Grace Days